 Global Travel Information

 Travel during the COVID-19 pandemic involves certain inherent risks of infection and/or travel delay that ACIS cannot wholly eliminate.
-Every participant who chooses to travel in 2021 must be willing to accept these elevated risks, while at the same time following ACIS and local guidelines designed to maximize the well-being of everyone in the group.
+Every participant who chooses to travel at present must be willing to accept these elevated risks, while at the same time following ACIS and local guidelines designed to maximize the well-being of everyone in the group.

 What to Know for Groups on the Go